LorenzoGrando/Liquid-Pour-Shader/README.md

 Simple shader project for Unity URP to emulate a cartoonized Liquid Pour.
 Developed for the production of Saloon Simulator.

-Wave Ripple Texture was also made by the autor, using a simple unlit material shader and later baked into an image.
+Wave Ripple Texture was also made by the author, using a simple unlit material shader and later baked into an image.